walkerab/ghetto-box-site/README.md

 ### Examples

-Do have something you've created using GhettoBox?
+Do you have something you've created using GhettoBox?
 We'd love to see it!
 Maybe it can be added to the examples page.

 ## Misc